Immanuel Ev. Lutheran Church (LC-MS)

 1875 - 2025

 Immanuel Ev.
-Lutheran Church will be celebrating it's 150th Anniversary on Sunday, June 15, 2025 the anniversary of the dedication of the church building.
+Lutheran Church will be celebrating the 150th Anniversary of the dedication of the church building on Sunday, June 15, 2025.

 Former members & friends: if you cannot attend on this date, just come for worship any Sunday, introduce yourself and stay for coffee & donuts - we'd love to meet you!